-- 1. meeting the teacher's/coach's practice attendance standards (i.e. the coach must be informed prior to practice time if the player is to absent); - meeting the school's behavior standards; displaying respect towards teammates, teachers, coaches, opponents, officials and supervisors, in order to fulfill their role as positive ambassadors of Hilltop High School; - 3. showing respect for the equipment and facilities; - 4. assisting in facilitating of the competitions (i.e. act as minor officials, set up, clean up, etc.); - respecting and taking proper care of the school uniforms. (after the last competition the uniforms shall be handed in to the teacher/coach); - 6. refraining from any illegal activities; - 7. behaving appropriately either during school or while part of an extra-curricular activity, violation of this may result in disgualification of eligibility from other extra-curricular opportunities; - 8. understanding that if they feel unfairly treated, they are to discuss their concerns with their teacher/coach.
-Administration may be present, at their request. - 9. completing and honouring the contract they signed for each individual activity.
+- 1. Meeting the teacher's/coach's practice attendance standards (i.e. the coach must be informed prior to practice time if the player is to absent); - Meeting the school's behavior standards; displaying respect towards teammates, teachers, coaches, opponents, officials and supervisors, in order to fulfill their role as positive ambassadors of Hilltop High School: - Showing respect for the equipment and facilities; - 4.
+Assisting in the facilitation of competitions (i.e. act as minor officials, set up, clean up, etc.); - 5.
+Respecting and taking proper care of the school uniforms. (after the last competition the uniforms shall be handed in to the teacher/coach): - Refraining from any illegal activities; - 7.
+Behaving appropriately either during school or while part of an extra-curricular activity, violation of this may result in disqualification of eligibility from other extra-curricular opportunities; - 8.
+Understanding that if they feel unfairly treated, they are to discuss their concerns with their teacher/coach.
+Administration may be present, at their request. - 9.
+Completing and honouring the contract they signed for each individual activity. - 10.
+Having an approved driver, drive them to and/or from games, tournaments, activities and events (students are not permitted to drive themselves to out of town games, tournaments, and/or school sponsored activities).